leny/zoondo/README.md

-# leny/zoondo
+# leny/zoondo-client

-> Implementing an old boardgame in web.
+> Implementing an old boardgame for the web (following a YouTube serie) - client code.

 * * *